dimwight/facets-js/README.md

  -------------------------------------------------------
  src/App.ts

- import Facets from 'Facets';
+ // import Facets from 'Facets';
+ import * as Facets from 'Facets.js';
- // import Facets from 'Facets.js';
+ // import * as Facets from '../in/fjs/globals/Facets';

  ------------------------------------------------------
+ rollup.config.js

  import resolve from 'rollup-plugin-node-resolve';
  import commonjs from 'rollup-plugin-commonjs';
  import sourcemaps from 'rollup-plugin-sourcemaps';

  const common = {
-   format: 'iife',
+   sourceMap: true,
    plugins: [
      resolve(),
      commonjs(),